 Assembly Bill 915 - California's Assembly Bill 915 (AB-915) was passed by the State Legislature and signed into law in 2002.
 This bill provides for the payment of a supplemental reimbursement to acute care hospitals owned by certain public entities that provide outpatient services to Medi-Cal beneficiaries.
-The Medical Center recorded \$4,954 and \$4,073 in AB-915 funds for the years ended June 30, 2020 and 2019, respectively.
+The Medical Center recorded (\$13,838) and \$4,954 in AB-915 funds for the years ended June 30, 2021 and 2020, respectively.
+The (\$13,838) reported during the current year is a result of additional liabilities accrued for as a result of the Medical Center anticipating amounts owed back to the State through a settlement process for AB 915 amounts received by the Medical Center during fiscal years 04-13.

 Whole Person Care - Whole Person Care (WPC) is the coordination of health, behavioral health, and social services, as applicable, in a patient-centered manner with the goals of improved beneficiary health and wellbeing through more efficient and effective use of resources.
 WPC provides resources to integrate care for a particularly vulnerable group of Medi-Cal beneficiaries who have been identified as high users of multiple systems and continue to have poor health outcomes.
-The Medical Center recorded \$4,775 and \$2,455 in WPC funds for the years ended June 30, 2020 and 2019, respectively.
+The Medical Center recorded \$1,984 and \$4,775 in WPC funds for the years ended June 30, 2021 and 2020, respectively.
+DHCS received approval from the U.S. Centers for Medicare and Medicaid Services (CMS) for a one-year extension of California's Section 1115 Medi-Cal 2020 demonstration waiver.
+Included in the approved extension is a one-year extension of Whole Person Care (WPC) Pilots.

 Medi-Cal Graduate Medical Education - The Medi-Cal Graduate Medical Education (GME) proposal was approved by CMS during the year ended June 30, 2020 and effective back to January 2017.
 GME provides additional payments for public hospitals for Medi-Cal managed care beneficiaries, covering Medi-Cal's share of the salaries and benefits of interns and residents receiving training at public hospitals, and certain indirect cost associated with their training.
-The Medical Center recorded \$9,691 in Medi-Cal GME funds for the year ended June 30, 2020.
+For the years ended June 30, 2021 and 2020, the Medical Center reported Medi-Cal GME revenues of \$17,711 and \$9,691, respectively.